-- A. When discharging, the Discharger shall monitor the discharge at Monitoring Locations EFF-001 through EFF-00n in accordance with Table E-2.
-Effluent sampling shall occur concurrently (within 30 minutes) with any influent sampling unless the Executive Officer stipulates otherwise.
-All parameters listed in Table E-2 shall be monitored at least once per permit term. - B. Grab samples shall be collected on random days during periods of daytime maximum flow (if flow varies significantly during the day). - C. When any type of bypass occurs, grab samples shall be collected daily for the duration of the bypass for all constituents at all affected discharge points that have effluent limits. - D. If monitoring results indicate a violation of any effluent limitation, the Discharger shall take a confirmation effluent sample and receiving water samples within 24 hours of becoming aware of the violation.
-The Discharger shall have the confirmation sample analyzed by expedited methods and obtain results within 24 hours of sample collection.
+- A. When discharging, the Discharger shall monitor effluent at Monitoring Locations EFF-001 through EFF-n in accordance with Table E-2 for Category 1 discharges, Table E-3 for Category 2 discharges, or Table E-4 for Category 3 discharges. - B. Grab samples shall be collected on random days during periods of daytime maximum flow (if flow varies significantly during the day). - C. When any type of bypass occurs, grab samples shall be collected daily for the duration of the bypass for all constituents at all affected discharge points that have effluent limits. - D. If effluent monitoring results indicate a violation of any effluent limitation, the Discharger shall take a confirmation effluent sample and receiving water samples within 24 hours of becoming aware of the violation.
+For Category 3 discharges, the Discharger shall also take influent samples within 24 hours of becoming aware of the violation.
+The Discharger shall have all these samples analyzed by expedited methods and obtain results within 24 hours of sample collection.
 The Discharger shall request the shortest turnaround time possible if results cannot be obtained within 24 hours.
-If the confirmation sampling results also violate the effluent limit, the Discharger shall cease discharge until it has corrected the cause of the violation.
+If the confirmation sample also violates the effluent limit, the Discharger shall cease discharge until it has determined and corrected the cause of the violation.
 In this case, both the initial and confirmation results are violations.
-However, if the confirmation sample indicates compliance, only the initial exceedance is a violation and the Discharger may continue discharging.
-The Discharger shall not discharge when a known effluent limit violation exists just to comply with receiving water monitoring requirements.
+However, if the confirmation sample indicates compliance, only the initial result is a violation and the Discharger may continue discharging. - E. The Discharger shall not discharge when a known effluent limit violation exists just to comply with receiving water monitoring requirements. - F. The Discharger shall monitor acute toxicity as follows: - 1.
+Compliance with the acute toxicity effluent limitations shall be evaluated by measuring survival of test organisms exposed to 96-hour static renewal bioassays.
+Samples shall be collected on days coincident with effluent sampling. - 2.
+Rainbow trout (Oncorhynchus mykiss) shall be the test species when the effluent is discharged to freshwater.
+Sheepshead minnow (Cyprinodon variegatus) shall be the test species when the effluent is discharged to estuarine or marine waters.
+If the Discharger was enrolled under the previous order, it may use the test species specified at that time until further notice.
+The Executive Officer may specify a more sensitive species or, if testing a particular species proves unworkable, the most sensitive species available. - 3.
+All bioassays shall be performed according to 40 C.F.R. part 136, currently Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, 5th Edition (EPA-821-R-02-012), with exceptions granted in writing by the Executive Officer and the Environmental Laboratory Accreditation Program upon a Discharger request with justification. - 4.
+If a Discharger demonstrates that specific identifiable substances in the discharge are rapidly rendered harmless upon discharge to the receiving water, compliance with the acute toxicity limit may be determined after test samples are adjusted to remove the influence of those substances.
+Written acknowledgement that the Executive Officer concurs with the